DevTeam/Pure.DI/readme/ReadmeTemplate.md

 }
 ```

-It is important to note that our abstraction and implementation do not know anything about DI magic or any frameworks.
-Also, please make attention that an instance of type *__Lazy<>__* was used here only as a sample.
-Still, using this type with nontrivial logic as a dependency is not recommended, so consider replacing it with some simple abstract type.
+It is important to note that our abstraction and implementation knows nothing about DI magic or any frameworks.
+Also, please note that an instance of type *__Lazy<>__* has been used here only as an example.
+However, using this type with non-trivial logic as a dependency is not recommended, so consider replacing it with some simple abstract type.

-### Let's glue all together
+### Let's glue it all together

 Add a package reference to